jmni-cn/jmni-cn/README.md

 - 🔭 I’m currently working on Set up my own blog，utils,and visualization Low code and Some interesting techniques...
 - 🌱 I’m currently learning vite nestjs typescript react vue3 and something about engineering
-- 🤔 I’m looking for help with Introduce a new job
+- 🤔 I’m looking for a new job
 - ⚡ Fun fact: 🎱 is interesting